ConorShore/SurfingPi/README.md

 Helper scripts for setting up and using SurfShark with a Raspberry Pi

 ## Setup
-Clone this repo first
-Then run configure script with:
+Clone this repo, cd into the new folder created, then run configure script with:

     ./configure.sh